 The transcript below is lightly edited for clarity.

 Roger Ream [00:00:00] Hello and welcome.
-I’m Roger Ream and this is the Liberty and Leadership Podcast, a conversation with TFAS alumni, supporters, faculty and friends who are making a real impact in public policy, business, philanthropy, law and journalism.
-Today, I’m excited to welcome Chris Coyne, a professor with TFAS’s Washington, DC program to the Liberty and Leadership podcast.
+I’m Roger Ream, and this is the Liberty and Leadership Podcast, a conversation with TFAS alumni, supporters, faculty and friends who are making a real impact in public policy, business, philanthropy, law and journalism.
+Today, I’m excited to welcome Chris Coyne, a professor with TFAS’s Washington, D.C., program to the Liberty + Leadership Podcast.
 Chris teaches economic problems and public policy issues for TFAS and is also an associate professor of economics at George Mason University and the Mercatus Center.
 We’ll be discussing Chris’s experience teaching students and how an economic mindset can be used to solve public policy problems, international relations, American government and in everyday life.
 Chris, thanks so much for joining me today.

 Chris Coyne [00:00:56] Thank you for having me.
 It’s wonderful to be here with you.

 Roger Ream [00:03:13] Comparative economics has been a course that has been offered regularly in TFAS programs.
-Professor George Vixens taught it for us for 34 years when he was on the faculty at Georgetown University.
+Professor George Viksnins taught it for us for 34 years when he was on the faculty at Georgetown University.
 We’ve had Don Lavoie teach versions of that course.
-Is that of course you’ve taught it at George Mason as well?
+Is that a course you’ve taught at George Mason as well?

 Chris Coyne [00:03:31] I haven’t taught that course, but elements of it are included in it.
 Pete teaches the course here as well at the graduate level, and he’s taught at the undergraduate level as well.
 Of course, he was a student of Don Lavoie, who you just mentioned.
 So, you can see the connection through all this.